domgetter/NCoC/README.md

 1. We are all adults.
 Capable of having adult discussions.

 2. We accept everyones contributions, we don't care if you're liberal or conservative, black or white, straight or gay, or anything in between!
 In fact, we won't bring it up, or ask.
-We simply don't give a shit.
+We simply do not care.

-3. Nothing else fucking matters!
+3. Nothing else matters!

 #### Q: What if, this makes me feel discriminated against?